 The list of all the fields with their description and specifics (whether the field is mandatory or requires using dictionary codes) can be found in the document titled “Erasmus Mobility Tool Data Dictionary”.

-There are three types of fields in the template file – mandatory fields that need to contain data (marked by a star * in the template file), code fields (marked as DICT) and optional open text fields (that may be empty).
+As it was mentioned previously, there are three types of fields in the template file – mandatory fields that need to contain data (marked by a star * in the template file), code fields (marked as DICT) and optional open text fields (that may be empty).
 The specifics of each field are described in the second row of the template file.

 Note:

 The list of codes used in the code fields marked with DICT in the template file can be found in the document “Erasmus Mobility Tool Data Dictionary”.
-Please pay special attention to the list of codes as they will be used extensively during the data import process.
+Please pay special attention to the list of codes, as they will be used extensively during the data import process.

 Mobility Tool import function uses the national characters in UTF–8 character format.
 Therefore it is important to ensure that the data file used for import is encoded using the correct character set.

-The CSV file template can be in one of the three accepted formats:
+The CSV file template can use one of the three accepted formats of data:

 Field_1 ; Field_2 ; …; Field_n